Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/bounded-context/bounded-context.md

 The smaller they are, the more integration overhead the design induces.

 Hence, the decision for how big your bounded contexts should depend on the specific problem domain.
-Sometimes, using a wide boundary will be clearer, while at other times, decomposing it further will make more sense.
+Sometimes, using a wide boundary will be clearer,
+While at other times, decomposing it further will make more sense.

 The reasons for extracting finer-grained bounded contexts out of a larger one include:
 Constituting new software engineering teams